Group actions on quiver varieties and applications

 For a quiver $Q$ and an algebraically closed field $k$, King \cite{king} constructs moduli spaces of semistable $k$-representations of $Q$ of fixed dimension vector $d \in \NN^V$ as a geometric invariant theory (GIT) quotient of a reductive group $\G$ acting on an affine space $\Rep$ with respect to a character $\chi_\theta$ determined by a stability parameter $\theta \in \ZZ^V$.
 The stability parameter also determines a slope-type notion of $\theta$-(semi)stability for $k$-representations of $Q$, which involves testing an inequality for all proper non-zero subrepresentations.
 This GIT construction gives moduli spaces $\cM^{\theta-(s)s}_{Q,d}$ of $\theta$-(semi)stable $k$-representations of $Q$ of dimension $d$, which are both coarse moduli spaces (if we consider semistable representations up to S-equivalence).

+The study of quiver representations is extremely fruitful in numerous areas of mathematics, from representation theory and algebraic geometry to mathematical physics, and many interesting varieties and moduli spaces arise as quiver varieties: for example, minimal resolutions of Kleinian singularities, such as the Hilbert scheme of points in the plane, are Najakima quiver varieties via the McKay correspondence, instanton moduli spaces admit quiver descriptions via ADHM data, and certain parabolic (Higgs) bundle moduli spaces arise as quiver varieties via (hyper)polygon spaces (for example, see \cite{ginzburg} and the references therein).

-We define a finite group $\Aut(Q)$ of covariant and contravariant automorphisms of $Q$ in $\S$\ref{quiver_aut_section} and consider algebraic actions of subgroups $\Sigma \subset \Aut(Q)$ on $\Mod$, when the stability parameter $\theta$ and dimension vector $d$ are compatible with the $\Si$-action in the sense of $\S$\ref{quiver_aut_section}.
+In this paper, we define a finite group $\Aut(Q)$ of covariant and contravariant automorphisms of $Q$ in $\S$\ref{quiver_aut_section} and consider certain, naturally induced, algebraic actions of subgroups $\Sigma \subset \Aut(Q)$ on $\Mod$, when the stability parameter $\theta$ and dimension vector $d$ are compatible with the $\Si$-action in the sense of $\S$\ref{quiver_aut_section}.